Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Tok Thompson is professor of anthropology and communications at the University of Southern California.
+Tok Thompson is associate professor of anthropology and communications at the University of Southern California.
 He is a well-known author of a number of scholarly articles, chapters, and books on a variety of folkloric topics.

 Details